hellmarbecker/blog/_posts/2022-06-05-druid-data-cookbook-counting-unique-visitors-for-overlapping-segments.markdown

 As usual, let's work with [the Druid quickstart](https://druid.apache.org/docs/latest/tutorials/index.html).
 For demonstration purposes, let's ingest the snippet below which has just the bare basics that are needed:

-- a _timestamp_, in this case it's just dates but as mentioned above a finer granularity makes sens in real life;
+- a _timestamp_, in this case it's just dates but as mentioned above a finer granularity makes sense in real life;
 - a _user ID;_
 - _show_ and _episode_ identifiers.